Scholarships and Financial Aid Program

 Your $500 enrollment deposit is non-refundable if you apply after December 1st and/or enroll after December 31st.
 If your child will only be able to attend a Sustainable Summer program if (s)he receives a financial assistance award or fellowship, please do not provide an enrollment deposit.
 Unfortunately, we are not able to guarantee availability in a specific program.
 If your child would still be able to attend without a scholarship award, you should submit a deposit to reserve a space in your desired program.

 Fellowships are awarded based on merit and fellows receive a reduced tuition.
 Film fellows receive a 50% tuition reduction.
 Photography and journalism fellows receive a 20% tuition reduction.
-Fellowships are not applicable for our Galapagos extension programs.
 We ask families with the ability to pay in full that are awarded a fellowship to consider making a contribution to our scholarship fund in the interest of “leveling the playing field.”

 Financial assistance awards are determined based on financial need and on demonstrated merit.
 This amount will vary from scholar to scholar based on total program tuition and his or her unique financial circumstances.
 The minimum financial assistance award is 10%.
 Participants are expected to provide a “family contribution” and/or fundraise at least 50% of tuition in most circumstances.
-Families will be responsible for all program fees, including airfare, less the scholarship award.
-We know that every family’s situation is unique and we do not have a definitive threshold on family income for the purpose of determining scholarship eligibility, although families with an adjusted gross income of less than $65,000 will generally be considered eligible whereas family’s with gross incomes in excess of $100,000 will generally be considered ineligible.
+We also have a few highly selective “program grants” that can fund up to 90% of tuition costs, but these award amounts are less common.
+Families will be responsible for all program fees, including travel expenses such as airfare, less the scholarship award.
+We know that every family’s situation is unique and we do not have a definitive threshold on family income for the purpose of determining scholarship eligibility, although families with an adjusted gross income of less than $65,000 will generally be considered eligible whereas families with adjusted gross incomes in excess of $100,000 will generally be considered ineligible.
 However, we consider cost of living in your area, your financial commitments, and a number of other factors in determining eligibility.

 Scholarship awards are applied to total program fees (including housing, activities, and meals).
-Related travel expenses may be included in the award, however this is unusual, and families should expect to finance the cost of international airfare (estimated $500-1000) and a travel health insurance plan (approx $150).
+Related travel expenses may be included in the award, however this is unusual.
 Spending money is never included in the award calculation and is the responsibility of your family.
 Fundraising and outside grants are both very viable means for funding participation costs beyond any Sustainable Summer scholarship support.
-Please note, we do not provide financial assistance for programs to the Galapagos.

 The student should apply online to Sustainable Summer using our regular application.
 There is a non-refundable $35 application fee.
 Once your application is received, all applicants will be provided with access to our financial assistance and fellowship applications.
 If you would like to ‘preview’ a scholarship application before applying to Sustainable Summer, please email email@example.com with your request.
 You can also request an application fee waiver if you meet our eligibility requirements.